-For problems related to clinical matters, the student

-should consult the Regional Clinical Coordinator first and if unsuccessful proceed to their DC.
+For problems related to clinical matters, the student should consult the Regional Clinical Coordinator first and if unsuccessful proceed to their DC.
 The student's DC is always available to discuss any situation with the student during this process.
+The Department Chair's responsibility is to strive to mediate a resolution that is satisfactory to all parties involved.

-Grievances that cannot be resolved through the above mechanisms may be communicated in writing to the President and Dean of the FSMFN.
+Grievances are not resolved satisfactorily for all parties through discussions should be communicated in writing to the President and Dean of the FSMFN.
 The President and Dean may choose to convene the Honor Code Council or the Academic Appeals Committee depending on the nature of the grievance.